Learn about actual and potential costs

 How risky is the Back & Joint Protective Equipment supply chain?

 The supply chain for back and joint protective equipment has a moderate level of risk, which has mixed implications for buyer power.
 Fluctuations in the prices of major inputs such as synthetic fibers, plastic materials and textiles represent the greatest risk for suppliers of protective equipment.
-Although supply chain risks...
+The outbreak of COVID-19...
 Subscribe to learn more.